 As for the actual city of Manila, I’ve been to different places within its borders for the past few months, for work and in my personal time.
 I was a regular many years ago due to work (a former client’s office is in the Ermita area), and it’s fun for me to rediscover “secret” shortcuts and see new things in a very old city.

 The latest Manila adventure brought me and a friend to a small, almost-50-year-old bookstore along Padre Faura, within walking distance of Robinson’s Place Manila (because “malling”, ‘yo).

-(Tip: Best to park at Robinson’s Place and just walk to Solidaridad.
-It’s not that far from the Padre Faura exit.
-You can also park right in front of the store, but slots aren’t guaranteed.)
+It’s best to park at Robinson’s Place and just walk to Solidaridad.
+The bookstore’s not that far from the Padre Faura exit.
+You can also park right in front of the store, but slots aren’t guaranteed.

 Owned by National Artist F. Sionil José and operating since 1965, Solidaridad Book Shop — a.k.a. the “best little bookstore in Asia” — should be a mandatory inclusion on every bookworm’s must-visit list.
 The shelves are full of foreign hard-to-find titles and limited editions, but also (and more importantly!) a wide selection of classic and contemporary works from Filipino writers working across genres.